Connect from client applications (Analysis Services)

 Connection string reference documentation is provided separately.
 For more information, see Connection String Properties (Analysis Services).

 Successful connections depend on a valid port configuration and appropriate user permissions.
-Click the following links for more information about each requirement.
+Click the following links to learn more about each requirement.

 You can test permissions by running SSMS under a specific user identity and then connect to Analysis Services as that user.